EvelynElesh/Exploring-Data-Analytics/README.md

  #### 2) Exploring the Kaggle Data Science Survey (August 2021)

  ##### This dataset shows that there are many programming languages and tools that can be used to complete a given task and we are going to find out what tools and languages professionals use in their day-to-day work.

+ #### 3) Exploring the Titanic dataset and using Machine learning models to predict who survived and who drowned and then seeing how different models work.